AdaCore/training_material/courses/fundamentals_of_ada/adv_140_access_types.rst

 * Ada avoids using accesses as much as possible

    - Arrays are not pointers
-   - Parameters are implicitly passed by reference
+   - Many parameters are implicitly passed by reference

 * Only use them when needed